The Truth About WordPress Security

 2. Use Strong Authentication

-- Unique username (not "admin")
+- Unique username (never "admin")

-- Strong password (16+ characters, mixed)
+- Strong password (16+ characters, mixed types)

-- Two-factor authentication (Google Authenticator, Authy)
+- Two-factor authentication (Google Authenticator, Authy, or a passkey)

 3. Choose Plugins Carefully

-Before installing a plugin, check:
+Before installing any plugin, check:

-- Last updated (within 6 months)
+- Last updated (within 6 months is the minimum acceptable)

-- Reviews and ratings
+- Reviews and ratings over time

 4. Use a Security Plugin

-- Wordfence: Firewall + malware scanner
+- Wordfence: Firewall plus malware scanner

 - Sucuri: Cloud-based firewall

-- iThemes Security: Hardening features
+- iThemes Security: WordPress hardening features

 5. Backup Regularly

-- Daily backups for active sites
+- Daily backups for active or e-commerce sites

-- Store backups off-server (cloud storage)
+- Store backups off-server (cloud storage like Amazon S3, Google Cloud, or Dropbox)

-- Test restores periodically
+- Test restores periodically — an untested backup is not a backup

-6. Use HTTPS
+6. Use HTTPS Everywhere

 - Force HTTPS in WordPress settings